France's new-generation nuclear plant delayed again

 EDF was also picked to build a two-reactor plant at Hinkley Point in southwest England in 2016, but this project too has been hit by delays and cost overruns.

-Despite objections from some environmentalists, the French government is banking on new nuclear plants to hit its targets for reducing carbon dioxide emissions.

-The country currently gets the bulk of its electricity -- 70 percent -- from 56 reactors spread across the country but many of them are coming to the end of their expected lifespans of 40 years.
+Many of France's existing nuclear plants are coming to the end of their expected lifespans of 40 years.

 If the reactor is loaded with fuel in Flamanville in the middle of next year, it would be expected to begin commercial operations around five or six months later.